-What Is An Additional Principal Payment?
+What Is A Principal-Only Mortgage Payment?

 You may have to notify your lender that you want to put the extra funds toward your principal and not the interest.

-How Can Making Additional Mortgage Payments Help?
+How Can Making Additional Principal Payments Help?

 When you make your mortgage loan payments, your money is portioned to cover two costs: the principal amount and the interest.
 Once you begin making these payments, a process called amortization begins.
-You can review your amortization schedule to see how much of your own monthly payment goes toward the principal and interest.
+You can review your mortgage amortization schedule to see how much of your own monthly payment goes toward the principal and interest.